mattSOLANO/ScrewDefaultButtonsV2/ReadMe.md

 		});
 	</script

 **Note -** It's suggested that if you are working with radio buttons AND checkboxes, you should use a separate call for each.
-This allows for a different image for each button.
+This allows for a different image for each button type.

 ### Sprites
 Here are some suggestions for setting up your image sprites